Contact us

 Why Malta Appeals to Global Founders and Innovators

-• A dynamic academic–industry interface encouraging research and innovation.
+• Strong academic–industry collaboration supporting research and innovation.

-• Transparent regulation and a culture of entrepreneurial collaboration.
+• Transparent regulation and a collaborative entrepreneurial culture.

-For most founders, residency represents the first milestone toward citizenship.
+For most founders, Maltese residency provides access to Europe using Malta as a safe, English-speaking and European base in the Med.
 Malta’s Permanent Residence Programme (MPRP) and Nomad Residence Permit offer flexible pathways for entrepreneurs establishing a business base or innovation hub.

 Residency provides: